YagelAL/Advn_DL_proj/README.md

 # Advanced Deep Learning Project: Sentiment Analysis of COVID-19 Tweets

 ## Project Overview
-This repository contains a comprehensive workflow for sentiment analysis on COVID-19 tweets using advanced deep learning models.
-The project leverages both manual and automated training approaches, model squeezing/distillation, and exploratory data analysis (EDA).
-The main models used are RoBERTa and DeBERTa, with hyperparameter optimization and checkpoint management.
+This repository provides a complete workflow for sentiment analysis on COVID-19 tweets using state-of-the-art transformer models.
+The project combines both manual and automated training pipelines, incorporates model compression techniques including distillation, and includes comprehensive exploratory data analysis (EDA).
+The main models utilized are RoBERTa and DeBERTa, with careful hyperparameter tuning and checkpoint management to optimize performance.
+The workflow is designed to be modular, reproducible, and adaptable to similar text classification tasks.

 ## Notebooks